 - 1/4 cup maple syrup or molasses (optional)

 Preheat oven to 375 degrees.
-Place pizza stone in oven for even cooking.
+If you are cooking in an RV oven, place a pizza stone in oven for even cooking.
 Line rimmed baking sheet with aluminum foil, then place rack in pan.

 Cut bacon in half.
 Mix together brown sugar and spices.
 Spread brown sugar mixture out on a plate.
 Press both sides of the bacon into the brown sugar.
 Rub bacon so that there is an even layer of sugar on both sides.
 Place the sugared bacon on the rack.
 The bacon slices can touch, but not overlap.